discordrb/discordrb/.github/ISSUE_TEMPLATE/feature_request.md

   - It is a feature present in other popular Discord libraries

-  Include simple code examples (psuedocode is fine) that demonstrate what you want to do.
+  Include simple code examples (pseudocode is fine) that demonstrate what you want to do.

   Do your best to think about how this new feature would impact the code